 /etc/postfix/main.cf: smtputf8_autodetect_classes = all

 This will, of course, also flag email that was received without SMTPUTF8 request, but that contains UTF-8 in a sender address localpart, receiver address localpart, or message header value.
 Such email was not standards-compliant, but Postfix would have delivered it if SMTPUTF8 support was disabled.

-Postfix currently does not translate domain names from UTF-8 into ASCII (or ASCII into UTF-8) before looking up the domain name in mydestination, relay_domains, access tables, etc., before logging the domain name, or before using the domain name in a policy daemon or Milter request.
-You will have to configure both UTF-8 and ASCII forms in Postfix configuration files; and both forms will have to be handled by logfile tools, policy daemons and Milters.
+Postfix currently does not convert internationalized domain names from UTF-8 into ASCII (or from ASCII into UTF-8) before using domain names in SMTP commands and responses, before looking up domain names in mydestination, relay_domains, access tables, etc., before using domain names in a policy daemon or Milter request, or before logging domain names.

-In pre-SMTPUTF8 environments, email with UTF-8 in address localparts (and in headers) works just fine.
-The vast majority of email software including Postfix is perfectly capable of handling such email, even if pre-SMTPUTF8 standards do not support this.
+With "smtputf8_enable = no", Postfix handles email with non-ASCII in address localparts (and in headers) as before.
+The vast majority of email software is perfectly capable of handling such email, even if pre-SMTPUTF8 standards do not support such practice.

-Arnt Gulbrandsen posted his patch for Unicode email support on May 15, 2014.
+May 15, 2014: Arnt Gulbrandsen posted his patch for Unicode email support.
 This work was sponsored by CNNIC.

-Wietse integrated Arnt Gulbrandsen's code and released Postfix with SMTPUTF8 support on July 15, 2014.
+July 15, 2014: Wietse integrated Arnt Gulbrandsen's code and released Postfix with SMTPUTF8 support.

 January 2015: Wietse added UTF-8 support for casefolding in Postfix lookup tables and caseless string comparison in Postfix list-based features.